 - Can they believe in your message?

-Below are the 7 deadly ways speakers use "negative body language" to undermine their own credibility and influence.
+Below are the 7 ways speakers exhibit "negative body language" that undermines their credibility and influence.
 If you see your own behavior reflected here, it's time to take stock and start employing body language that helps rather than hurts your cause.

 You should follow me on Twitter here.